department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/stakeholder-interviews/stakeholder-interview-synthesis.md

 1. **A Veteran's logged-in homepage should be a data driven experience that reflects what we know about them.**

-   By leveraging the data we in each Veteran profile, we'll be able to surface the most relevant information related to benefits, claims, and preferred VA facilities to each individual.
+   By leveraging the data we have for each Veteran profile, we'll be able to surface the most relevant information related to benefits, claims, and preferred VA facilities to each individual.
 Providing information and updates that reflect their specific situation, and empowering them to complete tasks quickly and efficiently, will likely also help us build Veteran trust in the VA.

 2. **The logged-in homepage should guide Veterans in a meaningful way that helps them complete tasks.**

    Stakeholders want to see a task-based UX for the logged-in homepage, to help Veterans achieve their goals quickly and efficiently, while providing continued access to the things that are most important.
 By providing Veterans with this type of experience, they'll be able to better understand their status, and any next steps they need to take.
 This will hopefully contribute to people relying less on call centers, submitting manual forms, or having to go in-person to complete tasks.

-   Additionally, providing a this focused logged-in experience vs our broader  logged-out experience will give Veterans an experience more closely aligned with the private sector, which we hypothesize is  aligned with their expectations.
+   Additionally, providing this focused, distinct logged-in experience as a contrast our broader logged-out experience will give Veterans an experience more closely aligned with the private sector, which we hypothesize matches their expectations.

 3. **We should provide a logged-in experience that scales visually and across use cases.**

    As va.gov continues to grow, we'll need to establish a logged-in experience that can grow with it.
-The logged-in homepage needs to be a place users can easily and efficiently find what they're looking for, whether that's 2 or 20 tasks, or if they are new Veteran or have been using the VA for decades.
+The logged-in homepage needs to be a place users can easily and efficiently find what they're looking for, whether that's 2 or 20 tasks, and if they are new Veteran, or if they've have been using the VA for decades.

 ### Impacts to work and DEPO teams